momeara/DIPL_SARS-CoV-2/README.md

 # README

-Analysis for (Tumino, et al., 2021)
+Analysis for (Tummino, et al., 2021)

 ## To run: